codeaches-test/info001-test.github.io/docs/spring-oauth2/CHILD-jwt-spring-security-oauth2-and-resource-server.md

 Click on `Generate Project`.
 The project will be downloaded as `jwtoauth2server.zip` file on your hard drive.

->Alternatively, you can also generate the project in a shell using cURL
+>Alternatively, you can also generate the project in a shell using cURL.

 ```sh
 curl https://start.spring.io/starter.zip  \